joaquinOnSoft/OTMMIdentifyPlatesEventHandler/README.md

 > NOTE: The data from Azure is deleted regardless of whether the extraction of media analytics succeeded or not.

-Once the Analysis data from Azure is deleted the OCR text is available (only when the RMA has finished successfully).
+Once the import job is finished the OCR text is available (only when the RMA has finished successfully).

 This add-on search for Spanish plate number in the OCR text found in the image